ozturkoktay/floor-plan-room-segmentation/README.md

 # Floor Plan Room Semantic Segmentation

 ## Overview
-This project focuses on the semantic segmentation of floor plans using deep learning.
-The model is trained to classify different components of a floor plan, such as rooms, walls, doors, and windows, using a U-Net architecture with a ResNet encoder.
-The dataset consists of floor plan images and corresponding segmentation masks, preprocessed and augmented for training.
+This project focuses on semantic segmentation of floor plans using deep learning techniques.
+The model classifies different components of a floor plan such as rooms, walls, doors, and windows using a U-Net architecture with a ResNet encoder.
+The dataset comprises floor plan images and corresponding segmentation masks, which are preprocessed and augmented for training.

 ## Features
-- Implements **U-Net** with **ResNet** encoder using **segmentation_models_pytorch**.
+- **Deep Learning Architecture**: Implements **U-Net** with **ResNet** encoder using `segmentation_models_pytorch`.
-- Utilizes **Albumentations** for data augmentation.
+- **Advanced Data Augmentation**: Utilizes **Albumentations** for enhancing dataset robustness.
-- Supports **K-Fold Cross-Validation**.
+- **K-Fold Cross-Validation**: Ensures reliable model performance evaluation.
-- Evaluates model performance using **Precision, Recall, F1-Score, Dice Score, and mAP (Mean Average Precision)**.
+- **Comprehensive Metrics**: Evaluates model performance using **Precision, Recall, F1-Score, Dice Score, and Mean Average Precision (mAP)**.
-- Detects room instances with **bounding box extraction and confidence scoring**.
+- **Instance Detection**: Extracts room instances with **bounding box generation and confidence scoring**.
-- Provides **visualization tools** for debugging predictions.
+- **Visual Analysis Tools**: Enables debugging via detailed image comparisons.
-- Implements **early stopping** and **learning rate scheduling** for efficient training.
+- **Training Optimizations**: Implements **early stopping** and **learning rate scheduling**.

 ## Installation
 ### Dependencies
-Make sure to install the required dependencies:
+Ensure the necessary dependencies are installed:
 ```bash
 pip install segmentation-models-pytorch albumentations opencv-python numba torch torchvision numpy matplotlib scipy
 ```

 ## Dataset Structure
-The dataset is expected to be organized as follows:
+The dataset should be structured as follows:
 ```
 mask-semantic/
 │── images/            # Raw input images